-Bisphosphonate drugs: Bisphosphonate drugs can effectively prevent loss of bone that occurs from cancer that has spread to the bones thereby reducing the risk of fractures, and decrease pain.
+Zoledronic acid (Zometa®): Zoledronic acid is a bisphosphonate drug that can effectively prevent loss of bone that occurs from cancer that has spread to the bones thereby reducing the risk of fractures, and decreasing pain.
 Bisphosphonate drugs work by inhibiting bone resorption, or breakdown.
-Zometa® (zoledronic acid) is a bisphosphonate drug that may be used to reduce the risk of complications from bone metastases or to treat cancer-related hypercalcemia.
+Zoledronic acid may be used to reduce the risk of complications from bone metastases or to treat cancer-related hypercalcemia.10

-Xgeva™ (denosumab): Xgeva targets a protein known as the RANK ligand.
+Denosumab (Xgeva™): Denosumab targets a protein known as the RANK ligand.
 This protein regulates the activity of osteoclasts (cells that break down bone).
-Studies have suggested that Xgeva may be more effective than Zometa at delaying bone complications in prostate cancer patients with bone metastases.
+Studies have suggested that Denosumab may be more effective than Zoledronic acid at delaying bone complications in prostate cancer patients with bone metastases.
 Denosumab is associated with side effects including hypocalcemia (low levels of calcium in the blood) and osteonecrosis of the jaw (death of bone in the jaw).10, 11

 Radiation therapy: Pain from bone metastases may also be relieved with radiation therapy directed to the affected bones.